sebgarridor/sebgarridor/README.md

 ### 25yo developer, trying to make my very first steps in the technology and programming career. 💫
-Currently learning: JavaScript and Angular.
+Currently learning: TypeScript and Angular.

 <!--
 **sebgarridor/sebgarridor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.